Core SOM Preclinical Phase

 ACED 830.
 Brain, Mind and Behavior.
 8 Credits.

 Brain, Mind and Behavior is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
 The course integrates critical principles related to the normal and abnormal functioning of the central and peripheral nervous systems and mental health including content from the foundational, social, and clinical sciences.
 It includes clinical skills instruction in medical history and physical examination.
 Students participate in large and small group activities, including lectures, case-based collaborative learning, problem-based learning, clinical skills lab and simulations.
 Students will work collaboratively to master general principles, evaluate clinical literature, and develop tools for life-long learning.
 Students are assessed by multiple-choice examinations, small group and clinical skills performance, and professional development.
-Prerequisite: Successful completion of Muscles and Movement or permission of Associate Dean for Student Affairs.
+Prerequisite: Successful completion of Reproduction, Development, and Sexuality or permission of Associate Dean for Student Affairs.

 ACED 845.
 Transition to Clerkships.
 4 Credits.